kmwebnet/ECC608-keyout/README.md

 # Run this project

-execute "./keyout <target filename>" on termial.
+execute "./keyout (input key filename)" on termial.
 random 32byte key which uses with cryptsetup will emit to stdout.

 # License